hong223/trade-up/README.md

 <h2><a name = "Title5"> 5.
 Project Outputs </a></h2>

 <h3> 5.1 Technical Depth of Outputs:</h3>
+<h4> Week 3 to week 4 </h3>

-- Current status is in progress with research, UI design for the Epic 2 rostering system.
+- status are in progress with research, UI design for the Epic 2 rostering system.
 - Team members will have to figure out how to design and implement a rostering system with flexibility of moving employees from project to project.

+<h4> Week 5 to week 6 </h3>

+- Decide the features and implementation approach about the rostering system.
+- Final version of UI design of each part of the rostering system.
+- Mock up about each calender.
+- Create database and functions.
+- Programming Employee Availability Calendar.

 <h3>System Archictecture of The Protyping System/Environment</h3>